 A major benefit of CBD isolate is that the pure powder makes it easy to customize your CBD serving sizes.
 So how much should you take to experience CBD isolate effects?

 There is no standardized answer to how much CBD isolate you should take.
-The Food and Drug Administration (FDA), the U.S. federal agency in charge of regulating hemp-derived CBD has not yet provided any Recommended Daily Intake (RDI) for CBD.
+The Food and Drug Administration (FDA), the U.S. federal agency in charge of regulating hemp-derived CBD, has not yet provided any Recommended Daily Intake (RDI) for CBD.

-Like when starting any new health routine, with CBD isolates it is recommended to begin with a low serving and gradually work your way up as needed.
+At 99 percent purity, our CBD isolate is the most potent CBD product available.
+In just a small jar, you can find 990 mg of high-quality CBD.
+How you choose to consume and use that CBD is ultimately up to you.
+Like when starting any new health routine, it is recommended to begin with a low serving and gradually work your way up as needed.

 If you are looking for more guidance on proper CBD serving size, read our article on how much CBD isolate to use.